AdobeDocs/experience-platform.en/help/edge/e2e.md

 ![Name rule](./images/e2e/name-rule.png)

 The event configuration page appears.
 To configure an event, you must first select the event type.
 Event types are provided by extensions.
-To set the event type to a form submit, for example, select the **[!UICONTROL Core]** extension, then select the **[!UICONTROL Submit]** event type.
+To set up a "form submit" event, for example, select the **[!UICONTROL Core]** extension, then select the **[!UICONTROL Submit]** event type under the [!UICONTROL Form] category.
 In the configuration dialog that appears, you can provide the CSS selector for the particular form you want this rule to fire on.

 >[!NOTE]
 >